 The Pra Somdej Bang Khun Prohm (Wat Mai Amataros) amulet.

-Not all of the Pra Somdej Bang Khun Prohm made by Somdej Dto were placed in the Gru, it took him many years to create and press them and many would be in a receptacle in the Kuti and would be handed out by him during the time he created and empowered them.
+Not all of the Pra Somdej Bang Khun Prohm were placed in the Gru, it took many years to create and press them and many would be in a receptacle in the Kuti and would be handed out by him during the time he created and empowered them.
 This explains the absence of Kraap Gru, as well as being purely logical and the most probable chain of events to have occurred.
 The Thaan Saem is one of the 5 Pim Song of Pra Somdej, which exist in both the Gru Wat Rakang and Gru Bang Khun Prohm amulets.
 Pra Somdej Wat Rakang have Five major category of Pim Song, whereas the Pra Somdej has four more Pim Song, making it nine major Pim in all.

 History records that, in the year of the Dragon 2411, Samian Tra Duang Tongoses made restoration work Wat Bang Khun Prohm Nai (Wat Mai Amataros), and renewed the temple along with the building of a new Chedi Stupa, in order to place Pra Somdej amulets, which Samian Tra Duang invited Jao Prakhun Somdej Pra Puttajarn (Toh) Prohmrangsri, of Wat Rakang Kositaram to place there, as well as to empower.
 The amulets were made in the Somdej Traditional formula of 84,000 pieces (same as the number of suttas of the Pra Tammakhant).